Stably positive Lyapunov exponents for symplectic linear cocycles over partially hyperbolic diffeomorphisms: Statements

 Let us denote by $H^{\alpha}(M)$ the space of $\alpha$-H\"older continuous maps $A:M\to \Sp$ endowed with the $\alpha$-H\"older topology which is generated by norm

 A cocycle generated by an $\alpha$-H\"older function $A:M\to \Sp$ is \textit{fiber-bunched} if there exists $C_3>0$ and $\theta <1$ such that

 for every $x\in M$ and $n\geq 0$.

-The main result of this work is \begin{ltheorem} Let $f:M\mapsto M$ be a partially hyperbolic with compact center leaves that form a fiber bundle and let $\mu$ be an $f$-invariant ergodic measure with zero center Lyapunov exponent and partial product structure.
+Our first result, for partially hyperbolic maps of class $\nA$ is \begin{ltheorem} Let $f:M\to M$ be a partially hyperbolic with compact center leaves that form a fiber bundle and let $\mu$ be an $f$-invariant ergodic measure with zero center Lyapunov exponent and projective product structure.
 Then the Lyapunov exponents relative to $\mu$ are non-zero in an open and dense subset of the fiber-bunched cocycles of $H^{\alpha}(M)$. \end{ltheorem}